christinazavou/ANNFASS/documentation/papers/style_transfer/HuEtAl2017.md

 5. as i understood from fig7 the metric to get the style is using histograms comparison of the object under examination versus the overall stylistic category histogram!?
 6. from fig.8...do we use a NN that's why we need positive and negative examples? do we train a NN for each class(style) ? are the elements just random small pieces with the label of the object's style?
 7. in fig.12 how did they found (compare) that some elements of one style exist in shapes of other styles?
+8. from fig.14 the conclusion is that the method always retrieved objects of the correct category but not always matching the first selection of people's rank lists?!
+9. from fig.19 i see their method is two-step. which are these two steps ?
+10. _**how is saliency image calculated in fig.21?**_ also..i would think that saliency points are the ones to be examined for the style :/
+11. how is the sampling done in fig22?